-Let me explain why I went right there.
+Let me explain why I went right to her inner thighs.
 You see, the hip adductors play an important role in stabilizing the body through a chain of muscles and connective tissue (fascia) called the deep front myofascial line.
 This chain runs from the underside of the foot, up the calf and inner thigh, into the front of the hip joint, pelvis, pelvic floor and lumbar spine, and then finally up through the diaphragm, rib cage, thoracic viscera and neck.
 It’s just one of many myofascial chains that exist throughout the body.
 However, in my experience, deactivation of the deep front line is a big contributor to hip pain, pelvic floor dysfunction, and restricted joint mobility further up the spine.
-In fact, it’s common for hip adductor weakness (“the weak link”) to actually limit someone’s neck range of motion.
+In fact, it’s common for hip adductor weakness to contribute to neck pain and tightness.
 I know this sounds crazy, but that’s just how the body works as a unit.

 So why are physical therapists still testing muscles in isolation?
 Does it actually give them any real information about how the person is functioning?
-If you ask any PT why they are doing manual muscle tests, they will probably say it’s because the insurance companies require this data.
+If you ask PTs why they are doing manual muscle tests, they will probably say it’s because the insurance companies require this data.

-As a cash based PT, I tend to do things differently, especially when I know there’s a better way.
-Sometimes you have to think outside of the box that the insurance companies have put us in.
+But I tend to do things differently at Activcore, especially when I know there’s a better way.
+Sometimes you have to think outside of the box that the insurance companies (and maybe even your PT school) have put you in.

-To learn more about how we use the Redcord suspension system, click here
+To learn more about how I use the Redcord suspension system, click here

 Disclaimer: The views expressed in this article are based on the opinion of the author, unless otherwise noted, and should not be taken as personal medical advice.
 The information provided is intended to help readers make their own informed health and wellness decisions.